Profitbase/Episode-Docs/articles/invision/docs/dataflows/howto/autoimport.md

----
-title: "How to Automate Import of Data to Dimension"
+## How to Automate Import of Data to Dimension
-metaKeys: "Automating Import of Data to Dimension"
-folderOnly: "false"
-pageIndex: 7
----

 ### Link to the video